ZONGE-International/XMT-R_Doc/docs/index.rst

 In **Custom Mode**, users also have the ability to: (This option is only available through the web app.)

 - **Upload User Profiles**: These profiles are stored within the transmitter, allowing the user to switch easily between different pre-configured settings.
+For more details, see the :doc:`binary_file_creation_guide`.

 .. image:: img/webapp/2.png
    :alt: User profile upload option